DKFZ-ODCF/COWorkflowsBasePlugin/README.md

 ```bash
 /tmp/[dataset_id]/alignment
 ```
-And inside this, you will need to place or link your merged bams, e.g.:
+And inside this, you may have to to place or link your merged bams (dependent on the workflow), e.g.:
 ```bash
 /tmp/[dataset_id]/alignment/[sample_id]_[dataset_id]_merged.rmdup.bam
 /tmp/[dataset_id]/alignment/[sample_id]_[dataset_id]_merged.rmdup.bam.bai
 ```

+It should be possible to just link the files in there.

 So whenever we speak of the alignment folder, it is basically the described structure.
 You can change the alignment folder by overriding in your xml:
 ```xml